estebansolo/python30/docs/13_dunder_methods.md

 # <__main__.User object at 0x7fafdc06cdd0>
 ```

-I have created a basic User class which receives the name at the time of instantiation when printing this instance, we can see the address in memory although now it is not something we need to know, how about improving this?
+I've created a basic class `User` which receives the name at the moment of its instantiation.
+When printing this instance, we can see the address in memory although now this is not what we need, how about improving this?

 ## Object Representation

-**__repr__** is a method that allows us to define what information is going to represent our class, in this case, to see clear information of the created instance.
+`__repr__` is a method that allows us to define what information is going to represent our class, in this case, to see clear information of the created instance.

 ```python
 class User: